zyj1729/HW1-FAST-AQ-Parser/README.md

 # Assignment Tasks

-## Coding Assessment -- these are placeholders for what we might ask you to do, but in this first assignment we will complete these.
+## Coding Assessment -- these are placeholders for what we might ask you to do, but in this first assignment we will complete these for you.
-- [ ] Write a Fasta Parser (Write this code in the parse.py file) to allow parsing of a Fasta using an iterator
+### For all of these which we've marked with an "x", you can copy from the reference, although you are free to write your own implementation for practice.
-- [ ] Write a Fastq Parser (Write this code in the parse.py file) to allow parsing of a Fastq file using an iterator
+- [ x ] Write a Fasta Parser (Write this code in the parse.py file) to allow parsing of a Fasta using an iterator.
-- [ ] Write a Transcription Function (Write this code in the seq.py file)
+- [ x ] Write a Fastq Parser (Write this code in the parse.py file) to allow parsing of a Fastq file using an iterator.
-- [ ] Write a Reverse Transcription Function (Write this code in the seq.py file)
+- [ x ] Write a Transcription Function (Write this code in the seq.py file).
-- [ ] Complete example.py (see text of example.py)
+- [ x ] Write a Reverse Transcription Function (Write this code in the seq.py file).

 ## Software Development Assessment
-- [ ] Create a pip installable tool (only locally, do not submit to PyPI)
+- [ x ] Create a pip installable tool (only locally, do not submit to PyPI)
-	- [ ] Edit the `pyproject.toml` file to reflect author information
+	- [ x ] Edit the `pyproject.toml` file to reflect author information
-	- [ ] Update the dependencies to include those that you use in your code
+	- [ x ] Update the dependencies to include those that you use in your code

 - [ ] Write a unit test (in the test.py file) for
 	- [ ] Fasta Parser